rodrigouroz/housing_scrapper/README.md

       - '/departamento-alquiler-la-plata-casco-urbano.html?cambientes=2.'
 ```

+If you have issues with SSL certificates you can disable SSL validation with the attribute `disable_ssl`, by default it is enabled.

 One final step, you need to initialize the database.
 Just run `python3 setup.py` and that's it.
 It will create a sqlite3 db file in the root folder.

 You're all set.
 Now run `python3 main.py` and sit tight!